BloomTech-Labs/PT17_cityspire-d-fe/defects.md

 # Validation for the SearchBar component

 Right now you have to enter specifically city, state initials ex.
-New York, NY (any rendition lowercase, capitalize or uppercase) in the search bar.
+New York, New York (any rendition lowercase, capitalize or uppercase) in the search bar.

 ### No data would return

-- If you entered the state spelled out (ex.
-Miami)
 - If the user search for a city that does not exists
 - If there is a typo